 Globally, the automation industry has seen a sharp uptick in the last few years.
 Between 2018 and 2019, it grew by a whopping 63.1%1, making it the fastest-growing category in enterprise software!
 If that wasn’t enough, Gartner expects RPA to be a $7 billion market by 20222.
-So, the (literally) billion-dollar question that needs to be asked is this: What percentage of this investment will bring a sustainable competitive advantage?
+So, the (literally) billion-dollar question that needs to be asked is this: What percentage of this investment will achieve sustainable automation and the competitive advantage it produces?

 In our experience, companies that answer key questions around extensibility, cost-efficient maintenance, visibility without black-boxing, and sustainable investments will be on the right track towards using automation as a driver of business transformation – making automation the gift that keeps on giving.
-So, how can the design and implementation of automations tick all of these essential boxes?
+So, how sustainable is automation when design and implementation tick all of these essential boxes?

 Making efficiency and scale intersect for a sustainable roadmap

 It all begins with re-envisioning the automation lifecycle for economic maintenance, going beyond the simple design-build-deploy structure.
-We find a more holistic, 7-step approach to be the most effective, covering exhaustive testing, post-deployment monitoring, management of new opportunities, and culture realignment.
+We find a more holistic, 7-step approach to attaining sustainable automation, covering exhaustive testing, post-deployment monitoring, management of new opportunities, and culture realignment.

 Companies must also ensure with clear accountability and ownership to support business transformation.
 Nearly half of automation leaders (46%) have a dedicated team/committee tasked with identifying and approving automation projects.
 For beginners, this number is an underwhelming 7%.
 Aligning automations to newly conceived processes calls for centralized governance, so you might want to consider a dedicated center of excellence (COE) to manage planned and ongoing automations.

-Finally, you need a three-pronged strategy for sustainable investment:
+Finally, you need a three-pronged strategy to reap the benefits of sustainable automation:

 - Plan early – Start off on the right foot.
-Take the projected gains from automation to plan long-term and super long-term automation deployments, building a continuous cycle of returns and investments.
+Take the projected gains from automation to plan long-term and super long-term, sustainable automation deployments, building a continuous cycle of returns and investments.

 - Implement efficiently – Leverage an app-based approach for implementation.
 An automation platform powered by HyperApps will give you better visibility into your IT footprint, business processes, and the needs of various stakeholders, without any “black-boxing”.
 It also makes the implementation more democratic by applying a good information layer to ease comprehension, testing, and validation, by technical and business users alike.

 - Re-direct into growth- Position your automations as the bedrock for business innovation.
-Regularly test new automation ideas using HyperApps, in line with your evolving business model and new processes, so that returns do not stagnate.
+Regularly testing new automation ideas using HyperApps, in line with your evolving business model and new processes, will help maintain the benefits of sustainable automation.